rebma-io/lab/docs/organization/storage.md

 [![Aidetek 144 compartment
 box](/img/aidetek-boxall-144.jpg)](https://aidetek.com/mm5/merchant.mvc?Screen=PROD&Store_Code=A&Product_Code=BOXALL)

+They make these in a bunch of configurations.
 They also make nice ESD-safe boxes for a little more money that are perfect for things that need a little extra protection, such as ICs and transistors.

 ## Liquid Storage